bluecoder1080/civic-issue-app/CLOUDINARY-INTEGRATION.md

 ## Error Handling
 - If Cloudinary upload fails, the issue is still saved without an image
 - Temporary files are always cleaned up, even on upload failure
-- Twitter posting continues to work with fallback to text-only if image fails
+- System continues to work gracefully even if image upload fails

 ## Security Notes
 - API credentials are stored in environment variables